wely/DevCamp/HOL/node/01-developer-environment/README.md

 a virtual machine in the subscription to use for development of further labs.

 ## Objectives
 In this hands-on lab, you will set up an Office365 developer subscription, and Azure trial subscription, and an Azure-based virtual machine for the development environment for subsequent labs in the DevCamp.
-To expedite the process, we've prepared Windows and Linux images that you will copy into your own environment, start the virtual machine and connect to it.
+To expedite the process, we've prepared a Windows image that you will copy into your own environment, start the virtual machine and connect to it.
 You will then configure the components for Azure development.
 * Set up an Office365 trial subscription
 * Set up an Azure trial subscription
 * Configure your Azure subscription for DevCamp
-* Create an Azure Virtual Machine for development
+* Create an Azure Virtual Machine for remote development
-* Connect to the Azure Virtual Machine and configure it for development.
+* Connect to the Azure Virtual Machine and configure it for development
 * Review the features of the Azure Portal
-* Review the Resource group that we created in Exercise 3

 ## Prerequisites